Trusted WordPress tutorials, when you need them most.

 Now, you are probably wondering how you can remember so many passwords.
 That’s where a password manager app comes in.

 A password manager stores all your passwords and allows you to manage them using one master password.
-It also helps you generate strong passwords when you are creating new accounts and then store them on the cloud.
+It also helps you generate complex passwords when you are creating new accounts and then store them on the cloud.

 The best part about password managers is that they have an auto-fill functionality.
 This way, you never have to remember or enter anything for sites where you already have an account.